 Certificate of Merit Required for Medical Malpractice Lawsuit

 Vermont malpractice law requires patients suing a doctor or other healthcare provider to show that another healthcare provider in the same of similar specialty will testify that the doctor did something wrong that caused harm to the patient.
-So Vermont medical malpractice lawyers prepare a document called a “certificate of merit” that they talked to the other healthcare provider and that the provider thinks the doctor did something wrong and that it caused the harm.
+So Vermont medical malpractice lawyers prepare a document called a “certificate of merit” that states they talked to the other healthcare provider, and that the provider thinks the doctor did something wrong, and that it caused the harm.
 Without a certificate of merit, your case would likely get thrown out unless you have a rare case where the judge thinks that an expert isn’t needed to prove the case.

 Unlike many other states, Vermont does not make an effort to limit professional expert testimony.
 Any expert witness otherwise qualified under the requirements of Rule 702 of the Vermont Rules of Evidence can testify as an expert.